Six really practical ways to protect your privacy online

 6. Meet on Jitsi Meet

 Jitsti Meet is an easy to use video conferencing service that runs in the browser.
-It’s end-to-end encrypted as well and you can use it for several person video conferences.
+The desktop version end-to-end encrypted and you can use it for group video conferences.
 It has all the regular features, like screen sharing, chat and a notepad to share notes with everyone in the conference call.